DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2026-02-26-updating-provider-partnerships-to-align-with-academic-years.md

 ### Consistency across the service

-The academic years question appears in three places:
+The academic year's question appears in three places:

 1. the add provider flow
 2. the change academic years flow on the provider details page
 3. the add and change partnership flows

-Users who carry out multiple tasks in the service will encounter this question in different contexts.
+Users who perform multiple tasks in the service will encounter this question in various contexts.
 Keeping the design consistent, with the same ordering, same suffixes and same hint text, reduces the cognitive load of switching between tasks.

 ### Why suffixes help

-Users working in the service often need to identify the current or upcoming academic year quickly.
+Users working in the service often need to quickly identify the current or upcoming academic year.
 The 'next', 'current' and 'last' labels make this possible without requiring users to calculate which year they are in.
 This is particularly useful when displaying long lists of academic years spanning multiple cycles.